lyrx/ethsigner/Readme.md

   -  Amount of **GLIP** tokens available for an ETH address is tracked in token contract

 There can be muliple content providers.
-One **GLIP** token contract per provider.
+One **GLIP** token contract per organization (content provider).
 Each content provider will track used tokens individually.
 Available tokens will be tracked in the smart contract.